In 1996, Congress amended the Gun Control Act of 1968 by passing the Domestic Violence Offender Gun Ban.

 This law is more commonly known as the Lautenberg Amendment," named after the U.S. Senator who sponsored the bill in Congress.

 Under 18 U.S.C.
 922(g)(9), you are prohibited from owning, shipping, transporting, or possessing firearms or ammunition if you have been convicted in any court of a "misdemeanor crime of domestic violence."

-This is a federal lifetime ban on possessing or using firearms.
+If you violate the Lautenberg Amendment, you face a lifetime ban on possessing or owning firearms.

 FAQ: Lautenberg Amendment

 The definition of "misdemeanor crime of domestic violence" (MCDV) is found in 18 U.S.C.
 921(a)(33).

 To be considered MCDV, the crime must be: